hashcloak/Meson/docs/docs/docs.md

 ## Other Blockchains

-We intend to add support for other chains but, for now, only Ethereum based transactions are supported.
+We intend to add support for other chains but, for now, only Ethereum based transactions are the only ones  supported.
 We are currently only running `Goerli` and `Rinkeby` testnets but you can run a provider with access to an rpc node of any Ethereum compatible chain such as `ETC` or `Mordor`.
 If you want help setting up a provider for another chain please get in contact with us at info@hashcloak.com!

 The steps needed to add a new Ethereum based chain are: